NotSoYeezy/django-NoteShare/README.md

 ## What is it?
 Noteshare is a web-app made with Python web framework - Django.

-Currently it's mainly focused on sharing and downloading school notes.
+It's mainly focused on sharing and downloading school notes.

 ---